Imaginativeone-WordPress/WordPress-5-Cookbook/Contents.md

       - [ ] How to do it...
       - [ ] How it works...
       - [ ] There's more...

-    - [ ] Promoting and Monetizing the Site
+## 13 Promoting and Monetizing the Site
+  - Details
     - [ ] Technical requirements
     - [ ] Enabling visibility for search engines
       - [ ] Getting ready